-Tim Mulligan enters his first year as the Westminster head baseball coach after spending the last two seasons as the associate head coach and pitching coach.
+Tim Mulligan enters his second year as the Westminster head baseball coach after spending the previous two seasons as the associate head coach and pitching coach.

 Under the tutelage of Mulligan, the Titan baseball staff has had its two best seasons as a collective staff.
-Last season the team ranked 27th in Division III in team ERA.
+Two seasons ago, the team ranked 27th in Division III in team ERA.
 In his time as the associate coach, the Titans have compiled a 53-33 record; including a school record 28 wins in 2012, a PAC Championship, and Westminster’s first ever appearance in an NCAA Tournament.
 Under Mulligan , there have been extraordinary gains in the performance of the Titan pitching staff.

 Being around baseball his whole life has given Mulligan knowledge of the game that is matched by few other coaches.
 This shows his ability to develop players in the 15 years he spent as a pro skills coach prior to coming to Westminster.
 In his coaching career, he has sent three players to Europe to play professionally, had two players playing in the independent leagues, as well as sending over 50 players in the past five years to a college program to continue their baseball careers.
 In addition he spent six years as a scout with Paramount Scouting as well as six years as assistant GM of the Roth Brothers Youngstown Class B team.
 As an independent league head coach for various teams, Mulligan boasts a 135-70 career record.